Chryzanthemum/roomi/README.md

 Looking at the box and whisker plot of prices in each neighborhood, I think it's clear that some of the neighborhood labels are too broad.
 Upper Manhattan in particular has a wide range of prices and covers a large geographic area, which makes it hard to generalize conclusions about it.

 Since I'm using the Roomi neighborhood classifications, and obviously nobody does demographics by neighborhoods, I pulled neighborhood shapefiles from Zillow (at some point in the past I converted these to geojsons and I don't recall how I did it, so I'm just uploading the relevant geojsons) to visualize the Roomi neighborhoods and I compared that to zipcode demographics.
+All relevant CSVs can be found under /datasets.

 ![https://www.zillow.com/howto/api/neighborhood-boundaries.htm](https://www.zillowstatic.com/vstatic/b20c067/static/logos/Zillow_Logo_HoodsProvided_RightAligned.gif)
 https://www.zillow.com/howto/api/neighborhood-boundaries.html

 Now let's get some pretty pictures in there.
 The following visualizations were all made with Uber Kepler.
+To replicate them, upload the keplergl JSON to the Uber Kepler demo website.

 ![Imgur](https://i.imgur.com/kQwgKmO.jpg)